 After launching the software, click on Virus & threat protection > Run a new advanced scan.
 Finally, make sure Full Scan is selected from the menu, then hit the Scan Now button.

-iF you are using a 3rd-party antivirus software, you may use it to scan your computer.
+If you are using 3rd-party antivirus software, you may use it to scan your computer.

 3] Allow uTorrent through Windows Defender Firewall

-What you need to here is click on the Cortana button, then type Firewall into the search box.
+What you need to do here is click on the Start button, then type Firewall into the search box.
 If there’s no button, click on the Start button then begin typing right away.